 Sebastian Duque Rios

 Sebastian was born in Pereira, Colombia but grew up in Miami, FL, where his everyday experiences led him to develop an interest and passion for both the environment and social justice.
-In May 2024, Sebastian earned a Bachelor of Arts degree in Environmental Studies and Political Science.
+In May 2024, Sebastian earned a Bachelor of Arts degree in Environmental Studies and Political Science from Yale University.
 As an undergrad, he was honored to be a Director’s Fellow at the Institution of Social and Policy Studies, a President’s Public Service Fellow, and a Center for Latin American and Iberian Studies Fellow.
 He also served as the President of the Yale Student Environmental Coalition; during his tenure, he co-led a delegation of students to COP28, supported local and campus advocacy efforts, and coordinated educational campaigns.
-For his senior theses, Sebastian explored the linkages between environmental justice and peacebuilding in post-Agreement Colombia as well as the geopolitical implications of Chile’s domestic lithium policies.
+For his senior thesis research, Sebastian explored the linkages between environmental justice and peacebuilding in post-Agreement Colombia as well as the geopolitical implications of Chile’s domestic lithium policies.